Helping individuals and families navigate change with clarity and steadiness.

-I offer psychotherapy for children, adolescents, young adults, and adults experiencing a range of emotional, relational, and life challenges.
-Therapy is a collaborative process focused on understanding patterns, clarifying meaning, and supporting thoughtful change over time.
+I offer individual psychotherapy for children, adolescents, young adults, and adults, as well as family therapy when concerns reflect patterns within the family system.
+Therapy is a collaborative process focused on understanding patterns and clarifying meaning.
+The goal is to support thoughtful, sustained change over time.

 People come to therapy for many reasons.
 Some are navigating anxiety or depression.
 Others are facing trauma-related symptoms, emotional regulation difficulties, family conflict, or periods of transition and uncertainty.
-In many cases, there is not a single event to “fix,” but a pattern that no longer feels manageable.
+In many cases, there is not a single event to “fix,” but a pattern that is no longer sustainable.

 Therapy provides space to examine these experiences carefully and intentionally.